jbwgithub/alpha-blog/Notes.md

 * Styling reminder: In CSS `.` is for a class, and `#` is for an ID

+* Shovel operator: `<<`.
+Is used to 'shovel' in an object to a db object, for example a User in a model table

 * Add notes here